dhruv-ahuja/spoti-dl/README.md

 The version 2.0.0 update introduces several improvements.
 I've shifted the app to be predominantly Rust-based, all core functionality is now written in Rust, which should result in about 20-25% performance improvement directly.

 Albums and playlists are now downloaded in parallel, with 5 songs being downloaded in parallel by default.
 This has allowed for massive speedups - a 19-song album that earlier took about 115 seconds to download now took me roughly 25 seconds, that's more than a 4.5x speedup.
-You can get downloade faster if you increase the number of parallel downloads, by setting the `-p` flag.
+You can download faster if you increase the number of parallel downloads, by setting the `-p` flag.
 This fixes a big issue with the app which was the unreasonable download times for albums and playlists, which can easily have 500 or even 1000 songs.

 I have also cleaned up the error messages, added error-logging to a file (`~/.spotidl.log`), color coded output messages and made several other minor improvements.
 All in all, the app should feel much better to use now :)